nflverse/nfldata/RSTUDIO-INTRO.md

 # R and RStudio Introduction

-This is a repository for NFL data for people who want to play with NFL data to have information to look at!
+This is an introduction to R and RStudio for NFL fans people who want to play with NFL data to have information to look at, but may find nflscrapR too large and intimidating of a data set to start with!

 My name is Lee Sharpe, and you can find me on Twitter at [@LeeSharpeNFL](https://twitter.com/LeeSharpeNFL).
 Feel free to reach out if you have questions!
 I want to credit [Ben Baldwin](http://twitter.com/benbbaldwin) and his [excellent nflscrapR tutorial](https://gist.github.com/guga31bb/5634562c5a2a7b1e9961ac9b6c568701) for the inspiration for this introduction.

 While you can of course use a variety of tools for looking at data, I recommend downloading and installing both R and RStudio.
-Both are free!
+Both are free and can be downloaded at these links:
 - [Download R](https://cran.cnr.berkeley.edu/)
 - [Download RStudio](https://www.rstudio.com/products/rstudio/download/#download)

-Once RStudio is running, in the menu bar go to: `File` -> `New File` -> `New R Script`.
+Once you have both installed, run RStudio.
+In the menu bar go to: `File` -> `New File` -> `New R Script`.
 You'll now see the four sections of R Studio, and can see what that they are each for.
 I've outlined them in the image below:

 ![Blank RStudio Image With Explanations](http://www.habitatring.com/rstudio.png)

-Before we begin, we have to install some packages.
-Packages are helpful code other people have written that aren't part of the basic R. Fortunately, R has an easy way to install them:
+Before we begin, we have to install some R packages.
+R packages are helpful code other people have written that aren't part of base R. Fortunately, R has an easy way to install them.
+Run the following commands.

+*In this introduction, you'll frequently see code segments like the below.
+You can either copy/paste into the Console area directly, or you can enter them in Source section, and then use the Run or Source buttons to execute them.
+Either way, the output will be displayed in the Console area.*

 ``` r
 install.packages("tidyverse")